GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 Rondache

 **Inventory**:
-A longsword, in scabbard
+A warpick, fixed to belt.
-Pouch of $50 in Emerian coinage, tied to belt Brigindine, in personal chest
+Pouch of $50 in Emerian coinage, tied to belt.
+Brigindine, in personal chest.
-Shortbow, in personal chest
+Shortbow, in personal chest.
-50 broadhead arrows, in personal chest
+50 broadhead arrows, in personal chest.
-An additional buckler, in personal chest
+An additional buckler, in personal chest.
-1 pound of silver, in personal chest
+1 pound of silver, in personal chest.
-3 pounds of iron, in personal chest
+3 pounds of iron, in personal chest.
-$500 in Emerian coinage, in personal chest
+$500 in Emerian coinage, in personal chest.

 ---------------------